thomasbrueggemann/avgcounter.js/README.md

 ## Future features / ideas

-* Redis as a datastore for counter values
+* Redis as an optional datastore for counter values
 * Better error handling, to keep track if a namespace has been initialized and so on